hindu-comm/mail_stream_indology/2015/03/Katyayanas_vaartika-/70__Dominik_Wujastyk.md

 [Archive link](https://list.indology.info/pipermail/indology/2015-March/040884.html)

 I
-​'ve fetched Pathak and Chitrao from the DLI and uploaded it to archive.org
+'ve fetched Pathak and Chitrao from the DLI and uploaded it to archive.org
 <https://archive.org/details/5990010905076WordIndexToPaniniSutraPathaAndParisistasVidyanidhiSiddheshvarshastr>
-.​
+.
-​  I've also made an entry at OpenLibrary.
+  I've also made an entry at OpenLibrary.
 <https://openlibrary.org/books/OL25663324M/>  I'll probably rename the
 archive.org file in due course - it's label is much too long.
-When I've done that, I'll also update the link from OpenLibrary. ​
+When I've done that, I'll also update the link from OpenLibrary.

-​Best,
+Best,
-Dominik​
+Dominik